NeuralMech/public-safety-first-response/README.md

+## Development Note

+Parts of the implementation, refactoring, and notebook scaffolding in this repository were developed with the assistance of large language model (LLM) tools.

+The project direction, system architecture, safety logic, experiment design, and integration decisions were defined and reviewed by the author.
+All included code and notebooks were manually inspected and organized into a reproducible prototype repository.

 # Public Safety First Response System

 A prototype public-safety first-response system that links **smart CCTV-based early incident recognition** with **safety-aware drone response** in urban environments.